Ala kachuu: History

+In 2018, 19-year-old Burulai Turdalieva was abducted by a 30-year-old man.
+Eventually Burulai was found along with her kidnapper and the two were taken to a police station.
+While at the station, the man stabbed Turdalieva to death.
+The kidnapper also stabbed himself, but survived.
+Later, he was found guilty of murder and kidnapping and sentenced to 20 years in prison.

 Prevalence

-A major issue is of course the question how often this happens.
-A recent victimization survey in Kyrgyzstan (2015) included the crime of kidnapping of young women for marriage.
+A major issue is the question how often this happens.
+Mongolia has a victimization survey in Kyrgyzstan (2015) included the crime of kidnapping of young women for marriage.
 14% of married women answered that they were kidnapped at the time and that two thirds of these cases were consensual, the woman knew the man and had agreed with it up front.
 This means that about 5% of current marriages in Kyrgyzstan are cases of 'Ala Kachuu'.
 Using the same methodology, a 2018 study in Kazakhstan resulted in an estimated 1-1.5% of current marriages in Kazakhstan are the result of 'Ala Kachuu'.

 Studies by researcher Russell Kleinbach have found much larger numbers, namely that approximately half of all Kyrgyz marriages include bride kidnapping; of those kidnappings, two thirds are non-consensual.

 Bride-money

 According to a 1992 study, the bride-money for Dungan brides fluctuated between 240 and 400 rubles.
 Poor Dungans find Kirghiz brides, or marry Tatar or Sart women.
 Dungans also secretly abduct Kirghiz girls as brides.